-Rose Valley is the closest and most accessible set of trails from West Kelowna.
-Think of it as the east side’s Knox Mountain.
-There are numerous trails enjoyed by cyclists and downhill mountain bikers as well as lots of trails for hikers.
-Hikers should first head toward the summit in Rose Valley Regional Park.
+With its ease of access and variety of trails, Rose Valley is a premier choice for hiking in West Kelowna.
+There are three main areas to the regional park – around the lake, east of the lake, and west of the lake.
+The most popular is east of the lake.
+First time hikers can first head toward the summit in Rose Valley Regional Park.
 This can be accessed from either of the main entrances on Westlake Road.
 Just park and head upwards – the Bitterroot trail is the loop around the summit area.

-Park at the end of Rosewood Drive (see below) and walk or cycle down the road towards the dam.
+To access the western portion of the park for trail access or just to walk to the Rose Valley dam, park at the end of Rosewood Drive (see below) and walk or cycle down the gravel road.
 Just after a bend in the road to the right, the trail begins to incline towards the dam.
 Take one of the small paths here heading up to the left before reaching the dam (or take a pleasant detour to the dam first).
-From here the downhill biking community has named the trails – start looking for the Lake Loop trail and follow that the rest of the way.
+From here the downhill biking community has named the trails and there are excellent signs posted.

 Directions To Trailhead: